skulpt/skulpt/source/basic.rst

 To implement the ``length`` method, we need to traverse the linked list and keep a count of the number of nodes that occurred.
-Listing {adv:length} shows the Python code for counting the number of nodes in the list.
+Listing {length} shows the Python code for counting the number of nodes in the list.
 The external reference is called ``current`` and is initialized to the head of the list in line 2.
 At the start of the process we have not seen any nodes so the count is set to :math:`0`.
 Lines 4–6 actually implement the traversal.
 As long as the current reference has not seen the end of the list (``None``), we move current